 Uruguay: Sustainable Beef and Grain Production and Marketing Systems

-Spend your spring break studying international agribusiness and environmental management while discovering agricultural practices in Montevideo, Punta del Esta, Trienta y Tres and other surrounding cities.
+Spend your spring break studying international agribusiness and environmental management while discovering agricultural practices in Montevideo, Punta del Este, Trienta y Tres and other surrounding cities.

 About this Program

 In between sightseeing and relaxing at the beach, students will take multiple trips—including visiting the following:

 - Pasture-based dairies

 - Grain-finished beef operations

 - Grass-fed/organic beef and lamb operations